trey-rosius/ukuaji-scheduledPosts-/docs/waf-protection.md

   authorization modes (API key, Cognito User Pool, IAM).
 - **Enable traceability**: WAF logs are enabled for all rules, providing visibility into potential security events.
-- **Apply security at all layers**: WAF adds a security layer at the API gateway level, complementing other security measures.
+- **Apply security at all layers**: WAF adds a security layer at the Appsync level, complementing other security measures.
 - **Automate security best practices**: Security rules are defined as code and automatically deployed with the application.